setu-standards/documentation/app/docs/planning/Scenario 1/StaffingSupplier.md

-# Supplier's Planning and Backoffice System
+# Supplier's planning and backoffice system

-## Sequence diagram:

-### A typical flow with updates and cancellation between the backoffice system and the planning system of a **staffing supplier.**

-The scenario in the sequence diagram below involves communication between a staffing supplier's backoffice system and its planning system.
+The sequence diagram below involves communication between a staffing supplier's backoffice system and its planning system.
 The planning system sends a _GET /planning/constraints_ to retrieve availability information about a human resource.
 The backoffice system then responds with a status code 200 and the planning constraint of a particular human resource.

 The backoffice system may also want to exchange the planning constraints of other human resources.
 This can be done by sending a _POST /planning/constraints_, and the planning system responds with a status code 201 to indicate success.

 Subsequently, the backoffice system may need to modify an already existing planning constraint by sending a _PUT /planning/constraints/{id}_ where the {id} denotes the unique identifier of the planning constraint.
 The planning system may respond with a status code 200 if the update is successful.
-Additionally, the planning system may want to retrieve information about an existing lanning constraint by sending a _GET /planning/constraints/{id}_, and the backoffice system will respond with a status code 200 and the details of the constraint.
+Additionally, the planning system may want to retrieve information about an existing planning constraint by sending a _GET /planning/constraints/{id}_, and the backoffice system will respond with a status code 200 and the details of the constraint.

 ```mermaid
 sequenceDiagram